Team

 Projects Manager

-Rachael, M.Sc., is the Projects Manager.
-She has worked at Tufts University since 2018 and is the project manager of multiple studies, including Dr. Megan Mueller’s Teen & Dog study and those in Dr. Margie Skeer’s substance use prevention laboratory.
+Rachael Sabelli, M.Sc., is a consultant from Lacuna Global who works as a Project Manager for the Teen & Dog Study.
+Rachael has over 10 years of experience in research project management and has supported an array of studies, including those within the Skeer Lab and the Center for Science Education at Tufts University.
 She received her Master of Science in Epidemiology from The London School of Hygiene and Tropical Medicine in 2018.
-Prior to working with Dr. Skeer, Rachael lived and worked in Malawi as a project manager for programs focused on providing comprehensive HIV care to families and served in the Peace Corps (Malawi, 2010-2012).
+One of the highlights of her career, prior to working with Tufts, Rachael lived and worked in Malawi as a project manager for programs focused on providing comprehensive HIV care to families and served in the Peace Corps (Malawi, 2010-2012).

 Nicole Mason, M.S.W. (she/her)